Tag Archives: florida child custody

 In a divorce that involves children, child support is almost unavoidable.
 One parent will almost always be required to make payments to the other parent in order to help support their child.
 But many people going through a divorce don’t understand how the amount of child support is calculated and determined.
 If you’re going… Read More »

-Should I Choose an Aggressive Custody Lawyer?
+Choosing an Aggressive Custody Lawyer

 Legal battles over children are never easy.
 Acting in the best interest of the child is always the first priority.
 But how do you decide if you need an aggressive custody lawyer?
 The answer usually lies in your situation and can usually be answered easily.
 But there are a few things you should consider… Read More »